 The choice of environment significantly impacts security and operational costs.

-• Public Cloud (AWS, GCP, Azure): Offers maximum flexibility and scalability with a pay-as-you-go model.
+- Public Cloud (AWS, GCP, Azure): Offers maximum flexibility and scalability with a pay-as-you-go model.
 Ideal for standard business applications.
+For a serverless approach, see our guide on serverless meeting bots with AWS Lambda.

 A critical decision is between Multi-tenant vs. Single-tenant deployments: